Physics

 • Fixed - Fully constrains the rigid body so that it is locked relative to the base.

-The prismatic and revolute joints can be driven by dynamic motors.
+The prismatic, revolute and path joints can be driven by dynamic motors.
 You can select an existing motor to be bound to the joint, or click the add button to create a new motor component (attached to the selected entity) that is automatically bound to the joint.

 Advanced